fedbon/sample-spring-cloud-microservices-booklibrary/README.md

 ### Setup Instructions

 1. **Clone Repository**: Clone this repository to your local machine.

-2. **Build Microservices**: Build each microservice using Maven or Gradle.
+2. **Build Microservices**: Build each microservice using Maven `by default` or Gradle.
 Ensure that all dependencies are resolved.
 3. **Run Eureka Server**: Start the Eureka server by running the `EurekaDiscoveryServerApplication` class.
 4. **Run Microservices**: Start each microservice individually, ensuring that they register themselves with the Eureka server.
 5. **Access Gateway Server**: Once all microservices are running, access the gateway server to interact with the system's functionalities.

 ## Technologies Used